nanomsg/nanomsg-integration-tests/README.rst

 Then you can observe the results in ``report.html``.

-The ``test_name`` can be find out either by looking in yaml file or by running the command with random name, and looking into error output.
+The ``test_name`` can be discovered either by looking in yaml file or by running the command with random name, and looking into error output.
 You may also tweak the test yaml, especially ``tests`` section to tweak test settings.

 .. note:: The recommended way is to create a new directory for each test.
 You may experience some bugs when trying to run same or different test case from